EdwardOst/demo-template/helloworld/README.md

 Talend Apache Platform
 ----------------------

-This pom depends on the demo-parent project which in turn imports a pair of apache-platform pom's for dependencyManagement.
-This encapsulates and provides a single point of control for Talend dependencies.
+This pom depends on the demo-parent project which imports a talend-esb pom which in turn depends on a set of apache-platform pom's for dependencyManagement.
+This encapsulates verions for dependencies and provides a single point of control for Talend dependencies.
 Note that the "apache platform" just refers to the fact that the project is intended to compose multiple apache projects into a logical "platform".
 It is not an Apache community project although it is apachev2 licensed.